 How much vacation do I get in BC?

-By law, you will be entitled to two years of paid vacation per year after your first year in your job.
+By law, you will be entitled to two weeks of paid vacation per year after your first year in your job.
 After five years, you will be legally entitled to three weeks.

 Many workplaces offer more than this, and vacations are a key bargaining position during union negotiations.
 You should consult your contract to find out more about your vacation entitlement.